One of our brave Klog team members tested using Vaseline as a moisturizer. Here are his results…

 Aside from the breakouts, my skin was actually getting dryer.
 You see, although the Vaseline locked in the moisture from my steps, it wasn’t providing additional moisture to my skin.
 It was almost like going to bed without a moisturizer, because I didn’t feel it deeply hydrating my skin.

 At the end of the day, you can use a night cream or a sleeping pack that will give you the same benefits of Vaseline without the irritation, and with extra moisture.
-For example, the Erborian Bamboo Waterlock is a sleeping pack that’s formulated with bamboo fibers that work to lock in moisture, while bamboo sap delivers a powerful dose of hydration.
+For example, the COSRX Ultimate Moisturizing Honey Overnight Mask is an overnight mask that’s formulated with propolis extract to heal sensitive skin and blemishes, while beeswax works to lock in moisture.

 When I compare the nights I used Vaseline with the nights that I use a sleeping pack, my skin is noticeably more hydrated and clear after a sleeping pack.
 Plus, washing off the Vaseline in the morning was hard, and I often felt like I didn’t get it all off, but sleeping packs are formulated for this specific purpose, and they come off with just a swipe of my oil cleanser.